Citation vs. Ticket: Simply Explained (2023)

 The speeding citation is formal wording that demands you come to court, while a traffic ticket only requires that the driver will pay.
 If you want to fight a ticket, you can go to court.
 Either way, even the best auto insurers will increase your monthly rates for a traffic infraction.

-What’s the difference between a citation and a ticket?
+What’s the Difference Between a Citation and a Ticket

 What is a ticket citation?
 It’s technically a ticket you get whenever law enforcement writes you a citation for speeding, DUI, or other traffic violation.